US military slams Chinese warship’s ‘unsafe and unprofessional’ manoeuvres in Taiwan Strait

 “In those days we were talking to the PRC and it was still very difficult to manage that crisis.
 Imagine now if something happens and we don’t have clear communications, how difficult that’s going to be and what could happen in the short term,” Austin said.

 “As I have engaged our allies and partners here and in other places, everybody has the same desire to be able to sail the seas and fly the skies in international space.
-So what we continue to see from the PRC is very concerning.”
-(South China Morning Post)
+So what we continue to see from the PRC is very concerning.” -(SCMP)